morelandellie/LakeM2ARS/README.md

 ## How to use these files

-Files provided in this repository are examples from a previous run.
+Files provided in this repository are examples from a previous project.

 Users should ***download and edit*** the files accordingly to run the LakeM<sup>2</sup>ARS model to their specifications.

 ## Model Description
 LakeM<sup>2</sup>ARS is adapted from the PRYSM v2.0 Lake Water Energy Balance Model, a one-dimensional lake thermal and hydrological model (Dee et al., 2018; Hostetler et al., 1990; Morrill et al., 2001; Patterson et al., 1988; Small et al., 1999).
+This is a archived repository; the living PRYSM repository can be viewed and downloaded from [GitHub](https://github.com/sylvia-dee/PRYSM).

-PRYSM was built to model relationships between climate, lake properties, and paleoclimate proxy data, and LakeM2ARS is the model to be used in a Martian environment.
-The model has the ability to simulate lake energy and water balance.
-Detailed descriptions of the PRYSM model are documented in Dee et al. (2018) and the model can be downloaded from GitHub (https://github.com/sylvia-dee/PRYSM).
-Adaptations to PRYSM to create LakeM<sup>2</sup>ARS are documented in the manuscript.
+PRYSM was built to model relationships between climate, lake properties, and paleoclimate proxy data, and LakeM<sup>2</sup>ARS is the model to be used in a Martian environment.
+The model has the ability to simulate lake energy and water balance, and detailed descriptions of the PRYSM model are documented in Dee et al. (2018).

+Adaptations to PRYSM to create LakeM<sup>2</sup>ARS are documented in a manuscript that is Under Review at *AGU Advances*.

 ### Input file